RyanDsilva/vidishaagarwal.com/content/projects/lewis-latimer-house.md

       In turn, the House expands its lens beyond equitable patenting, ***granting it the flexibility to increase its impact*** through active engagement.
+  - type: section
+    header: Visual Expression
+    content: The visual identity reflects Latimer’s ***kaleidoscopic philosophy,*** embodying a fluid and ever-evolving perspective that invites people to see, think, and engage in new and unexpected ways.
+  - type: section
+    header: The Logo
+    content: The logo is a visual representation of Latimer’s profound belief in fostering collaborative environments to generate innovation.
+Using
+      ***kaleidoscopic fragments*** to form the L, a geometric sans-serif, and a Victorian-esque serif inspired by the home, the logo connects seemingly disparate elements to create a cohesive unit.
 ---